Posted by Jackson Peos in Product Information

 In my opinion, the dosing protocol required to maximise the benefits of beta alanine is what most people get wrong.
 In terms of dosing protocols, significant increases in carnosine stores have been observed when taking 2-5g of beta alanine daily for 2-8 weeks.

-One side effect (and possibly the most well known feature) of beta alanine is a mild paraesthesia - a tingling in the skin of the face and arms - but this is harmless and can also be avoided by doing split doses across the day!
+One side effect (and possibly the most well-known feature) of beta alanine is mild paraesthesia - a tingling in the skin of the face and arms - but this is harmless and can also be avoided by doing split doses across the day!

 The findings from research conducted on beta alanine show that the increase in carnosine storage from beta alanine dosing is most beneficial for exercise efforts lasting between ~1 and 6 minutes, above and below that range few benefits are observed.
 This is likely because this duration of exercise - assuming it’s close to maximal - usually results in increased hydrogen ion accumulation (and fatigue) where improved buffering capacity could be useful.

 Beta Alanine is a Group A supplement as classified by the Australian Institute of Sport (AIS), meaning performance-enhancing benefits of beta alanine HAVE been supported by controlled scientific studies, and that competitive athlete are permitted to use it.

 Beta alanine can shave some seconds off your time or improve your ability to sustain performance during exercise.

 It’s been shown to be effective for rowing, running and swimming, as these would all be considered middle distance events with exercise lasting between ~3-10 minutes.
 CrossFit, repeat sprints, and cycling can also benefit.